amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

         - not sure how it performs in detection and other tasks.

 # Image Classification
+- Designing Network Design Spaces
+    - The key idea is to filter the network architecture search by applying some constraints, e.g. the network width should be non-decreasing.
+Then, randomly select, e.g. 10, networks to do training and use the best one.
+      - some filters include network bandwidth are non-decreasing; the group number among different blocks should be the same; sharing the bottleneck ratio among different blocks.
+      - the weight how to measure if the constraint changes the powerfullness of the network space is by 1) randomly sampling 500 networks in the space, 2) train and testing each network, 3) plot the cumulative error rate, 4) visually decide if the constraint or the smaller search space is as good as the original one.
 - EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks
     - ICML 2019
     - contribution